sybilhoangRG/support.balsamiq.com/content/ui101/patterns.md

 A design pattern is a reusable solution to a commonly occurring problem.
 As a recipe in cooking provides the ingredients and structure that make up a recognizable dish, so too does a design pattern provide an identifiable and predictable solution to an interface design problem.

-The idea of design patterns initially came from architecture and programming, where the idea was to optimize solutions that are known to work well within given contexts.
-(Footnote 2) Solutions that emerged frequently enough became recognized as a formula that can be reused.
+The idea of design patterns initially came from architecture and programming, where the idea was to optimize solutions that are known to work well within given contexts.[^Footnote 2] Solutions that emerged frequently enough became recognized as a formula that can be reused.

 Structural and behavioral features of a pattern are familiar to users.
 Your team can leverage this knowledge, rather than re-inventing the wheel, to provide greater ease and use of their product.
 It's good to point out, however, that while design patterns are useful for informing design decisions around your particular problem, you may likely need to modify them around your users' and business' needs.